SurveyMonkey is the survey market’s big boy. It’s a global leader that claims to have over 20 million answers daily. That’s huge.

 But can an online survey tool that was created in the last millennium really serve the needs of an ever-evolving market?

-There’s no doubt that some of the updates they’ve released in the last 24 months including SurveyMonkey Genius (a tool that makes it easier to get your account setup) help bring it into the 21st century.
+There’s no doubt that some of the updates they’ve released in the last 24 months; including SurveyMonkey Genius (a tool that makes it easier to get your account setup) help somewhat to bring it into the 21st century.
 Additionally, for a premium, you can purchase a SurveyMonkey audience which will allow you to send your survey out to a wider network.

 Problems you might run into with SurveyMonkey

-But there’s a number of things that you’re going to run into if opt for SurveyMonkey without doing any other research:
+There’s a number of things that you’re going to run into if you opt for SurveyMonkey without doing any other research:

 - SurveyMonkey pricing gets expensive really fast – for 10 SurveyMonkey users in your organisation, you’re going to be paying a minimum of $3000 (£2,307.62) according to their pricing pages

 - The SurveyMonkey feature set is so vast that it can be dizzying – for a lot of people, SurveyMonkey is just too expansive to be easily understood, and it takes a lot of time to get comfortable with using it.

 - Nothing happens in real time on SurveyMonkey – this gives data a sort of ‘dead’ feeling and makes it a poor choice for live event scenarios in particular (more on that later)